dynamsoft-docs/label-recognition-docs-js/programming-old/javascript/mrz-guide.md

 1. `dynamsoft-label-recognizer`: Required, it provides the ability for text recognition from image files and video stream.
 A license is required for its use.
 2. `dynamsoft-camera-enhancer`: Required, it provides the ability to capture images from video stream.
 3. `mrz-parser.js`: Optional, It defines the most frequently used parsing rules for two- and three-line MRZs.

-See [Handle the recognized text](#handle-the-recognized-text) for more details.
+> See [Handle the recognized text](#handle-the-recognized-text) section for more details about `mrz-parser.js`.

 #### Use a CDN